TryGhost/Ghost/ghost/job-manager/README.md

 - **"offloaded"** - job which is executed in separate to caller's event loop.
 For Node >v12 clients it spawns a [Worker thread](https://nodejs.org/dist/latest-v12.x/docs/api/worker_threads.html#worker_threads_new_worker_filename_options), for older Node runtimes it is executed in separate process through [child_process](https://nodejs.org/docs/latest-v10.x/api/child_process.html).
 Comparing to **inline** jobs, **offloaded** jobs are safer to execute as they are run on a dedicated thread (or process) acting like a sandbox.
 These jobs also give better utilization of multi-core CPUs.
 This type of jobs is useful when there are heavy computations needed to be done blocking the event loop or need a sandboxed environment to run in safely.
 Example jobs would be: statistical information processing, memory intensive computations (e.g. recursive algorithms), processing that requires blocking I/O operations etc.
 - **"one-off"** - job that would only ever run once.
 It is persisted in storage keeping the record of the job state between process restarts.
 One-off jobs can be of both "inline" and "offloaded" types.
 They do not support scheduled recurring execution as that's against the nature of being *one-off*.
 Apart from being persisted one-off jobs can be rescheduled for execution in case they have a "failed" execution state.

-Job manager's instance registers jobs through `addJob` method.
+Job manager's instance registers jobs through `addJob` and `addOneOffJob` methods.
 The `offloaded` parameter controls if the job is **inline** (executed in the same event loop) or is **offloaded** (executed in worker thread/separate process).
 By default `offloaded` is set to `true` - creates an "offloaded" job.

-When `offloaded: false` parameter is passed into `addJob` method, job manager registers an **inline** function for execution in FIFO queue.
-The job should not be computationally intensive and should have small amount of asynchronous operations.
+When `offloaded: false` parameter is passed to job registering methods, job manager registers an **inline** function for execution in FIFO queue.
+This type of job should not be computationally intensive and should have small amount of asynchronous operations.
 The developer should always account that the function will be executed on the **same event loop, thread and process as caller's process**. **inline** jobs should be [JavaScript functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) or a path to a module that exports a function as default.
 Note, at the moment it's not possible to defined scheduled or recurring **inline** job.

-When skipped or `offloaded: true` parameter is passed into `addJob` method, job manager registers execution of an **offloaded** job.
+When skipped or `offloaded: true` parameter is passed into job registering methods, job manager registers execution of an **offloaded** job.
 The job can be scheduled to run immediately, in the future, or in recurring manner (through `at` parameter).
 Jobs created this way are managed by [bree](https://github.com/breejs/bree) job scheduling library.
 For examples of job scripts check out [this section](https://github.com/breejs/bree#nodejs-email-queue-job-scheduling-example) of bree's documentation, test [job examples](https://github.com/TryGhost/Utils/tree/master/packages/job-manager/test/jobs).

 ### Offloaded jobs rules of thumb